Cabela's Big Game Hunter: 2004 Season: Gameplay

-The player can choose three to play from: Quick Hunt, Career Hunt, and Multiplayer.
+The player can choose three game modes to play from: Quick Hunt, Career Hunt, and Multiplayer.

 The player must equip a set of clothing, no more than two firearms, and at least one tag - no greater than one tag per species per hunt.
 Weapons do not need to be sighted and ammunition is infinite.
 Upon spawning at one of the four preset spawn points to each location, the player will see a brief visual.
 A screenshot of the location in the season they have selected will be shown, along with the location name in a banner at the bottom of the screen.
 The compass will spin as the level loads, and the player can observe the game logo.

 In easy and medium difficulty modes, the player has the option of using the trophy beacons – red dots that pinpoint an animal's location regardless of distance.
 In hard difficulty, the dots are off and are locked to that setting.
 The player can also choose to use the bullet camera – a slow motion camera lock on the bullet or arrow as it travels its trajectory once the player takes a shot.
 The bullet camera will only follow the bullet/arrow if it travels a distance greater than several feet.
 The bullet camera is advantageous for seeing the size and scope of the map, various distances required to trek, as well as what animals correspond to which dots.

 The player will always spawn at the beginning of hunting hours with clear skies at the exact location they have selected, as well as by a cabin and within walking distance of a vehicle.
 The player cannot choose to spawn at any location other than the four preset starting points, and they cannot choose the weather and time at which they begin hunting.